-Reinforcement Learning (RL) \cite{sutton2018reinforcement} is designed to learn to choose actions to maximize expected future reward.
-In RL, the environment is modeled using a Markov decision process (MDP).
-An MDP comprises a set of states ($S$), a per state set of actions ($\mathcal{A}(s)$), and a reward function.
-It also includes a {\em Markovian} state transition function, in which the probability of the next state $s' \in S$ depends only on the current state $s \in S$ and action $a \in \mathcal{A}(s)$.
-RL assumes that these state transition probabilities are {\em not} known, but that samples of transitions of the form $(s, a, r, s')$ can be generated.
-From these samples, the algorithm learns a $Q$-value for each $(s, a)$ pair.
-A $Q$-value estimates the expected future reward for an agent, when starting in state $s$ and taking action $a$.
+RL focuses on the design of intelligent agents: an RL agent interacts with its environment to learn a policy, i.e., which actions to take in different environmental states.
+The environment is modeled using a Markov decision process (MDP).
+An MDP comprises a set of states ($S$), a per state set of actions ($\mathcal{A}(s)$), a reward function, and a Markovian state transition function in which the probability of the next state $s' \in S$ depends only on the current state $s \in S$ and action $a \in \mathcal{A}(s)$.
+RL assumes that these state transition probabilities are not known, but that samples of transitions of the form $(s, a, r, s')$ can be generated.
+From these samples, the RL algorithm learns a $Q$-value for each $(s, a)$ pair.
+A $Q$-value estimates the expected future reward for an RL agent, when starting in state $s$ and taking action $a$.
 Once learned, the optimal action in state $s$ is the one with the highest $Q$-value.
-Function approximation can be used to find approximate $Q$-values when the state space is too large for exact computation.
-Here, we use DNNs for function approximation.

-Routing actions often involve multiple time steps: e.g., after a packet arrives at a new device, it may wait for a neighboring device to come into range.
-Thus, routing is a natural case for {\em hierarchical RL} \cite{dietterich1998maxq, sutton1999between,barto2003recent}.
-Using hierarchical RL with periods of time in which no decisions are made requires less data to be collected, and allows reward signals to be backed up over multiple time steps in a single update.
-Consequently, Q-learning proceeds more quickly.

-\mysubsection{Key Challenges for Mobile Routing} Designing an RL strategy for routing in mobile wireless networks requires addressing two key challenges: i) managing competing network goals; and ii) designing a training approach that works for a dynamically changing topology.

-Mobile networks typically have competing performance goals, such as to maximize throughput, minimize delay or power, or treat all traffic flows fairly.
-The use of RL, however, allows the goals of a routing strategy to be directly specified and rewarded, instead of indirectly specified by dictating routing behavior.
-In \S\ref{sec:reward}, we show how the {\em reward function} used by the DeepRL agent during training can be designed to reflect different preferences for network performance.